pruh/api/README.md

 ### Notifications:

 API to store and retrive notifications.
+Notifications that expire will be periodically removed.

-The following methods are supported:
+The following HTTP methods are supported:

 * `/api/v1/notifications/?only_current=true` HTTP GET method to return all notifications.